abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

 git commit -am 'Initial commit'
 ```

-Then check linting, formatting, outdated dependencies and tests for the new project with:
+Verify that everything is working correctly by running the checks for linting, formatting, outdated dependencies, and tests:

 ```shell
 bb check
 ```

-Commit if anything was changed after formatting or checking dependencies.
+Commit any changes that might have occurred after formatting or dependency checks.

-#### Add implementation
+#### Adding Implementation

-Let's implement main logic for our library.
+Now let's implement the core functionality for our library.

-We can open `src/freeport/core.clj` file and add the following code:
+Open `src/freeport/core.clj` and add the following code:

 ```clojure
 (ns freeport.core
   (:import (java.net ServerSocket)))